silverstripeltd/silverstripe-forager/docs/en/02_configuration.md

 }
 ```

-For more information on EnterpriseSearch specific configuration, see the [Search- Service - Elastic](https://github.com/silverstripe/silverstripe-search-service-elastic)
+For more information on EnterpriseSearch specific configuration, see the [Forager Elastic Enterprise](https://github.com/silverstripeltd/silverstripe-forager-elastic-enterprise)
 module.

 ## Excluding subclasses